yusufcanb/yusufcanb/Articles/2025/07/Demystifying RAGs with Word Embeddings.md

 # Demystifying RAGs with Word Embeddings

+> [!TIP]
+> Before diving deep into this article, I highly suggest you to check [Key Terms](#key-terms) and spend 2-3 minutes playing [Semantris](https://research.google.com/semantris/) by Google to get an intuitive feel for how words relate to each other semantically.

 - [Demystifying RAGs with Word Embeddings](#demystifying-rags-with-word-embeddings)
   - [Key Terms](#key-terms)
   - [Words in a Coordinate System](#words-in-a-coordinate-system)